Nikon D3300 vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D3300 and the K-1 have been discontinued, but can regularly be found used on eBay.
+Both the D3300 and the K-1 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D3300 and K-1 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Pentax K-1 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D3300 or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.